Portavion/brainz/1-projects/Job application/Cover Letter.md

 # Cover Letter
 ## Playsation
 ### Draft - Gemini
-Dear Hiring Team,
+To whom it may concern,

-I am writing to express my interest in the Analytics Engineering Platform role at Sony Interactive Entertainment.
-I am excited at the opportunity to contribute to the innovation and development of PlayStation.
+I saw your listing for a role as Software Engineer at PlayStation and I was thrilled to see it.
+It is exactly the kind of job I have been looking for to apply my skills in data analysis whilst continuing the development of my software development knowledge.

 Through my previous role in transport modeling at Arup I have gained a strong foundation in data analysis and problem-solving.
 While my experience lies in a slightly different field, I have developed a deep interest and proficiency in software engineering, particularly in web development using JavaScript, React, and Node.js.